-The alternative is to buy Illustrator CC through the Creative Cloud All Apps option, which gives you access to Illustrator as well as Adobe’s entire collection of creative desktop and mobile apps.
-This costs £49.94 / $52.99 / AU$59.29 per month on an annual plan, but look out for deals because Adobe often runs promotions, for example during Black Friday.
+The alternative is to buy Illustrator CC through the Creative Cloud All Apps package, which gives you access to Illustrator as well as Adobe’s entire collection of creative desktop and mobile apps.
+This costs £49.94 / $52.99 / AU$76.99 on an annual plan, but look out for deals because Adobe often runs promotions, for example during Black Friday.

 Adobe Illustrator discounts for teachers and students

 For students and teachers there's a fantastic deal that enables you to get pretty much the whole Adobe suite for less than the price of an Illustrator subscription; for a year, at least.
 You can get a discounted All Apps plan at a much lower rate.
-So usually, you can get the entire Creative Cloud suite of apps, along with 100GB cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark, for just $15.99 / £13.15 / AU$21.99 per month for the first year, and then $29.99 / £25.28 / AU$43.99 the following year.
+This will usually allow you to get the entire Creative Cloud suite of apps along with 100GB cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark, for just $15.99 / £13.15 / AU$21.99 per month for the first year.
+The price rises to $29.99 / £25.28 / AU$43.99 the following year.

 How to get started with Illustrator

-Also, if you'd like to save yourself time and effort using Illustrator, you can check out our roundup of the best illustrator plugins.
-And finally, if you’re looking for Illustrator brushes, we've found the best ones the internet has to offer, both free and premium.
+If you're looking to save time and effort with Illustrator, make sure you check out our roundup of the best illustrator plugins.
+Finally, if you’re looking for Illustrator brushes, we've sought out the best the internet has to offer, both free and premium options.

-Illustrator CC: Key info you need to know
+Illustrator CC: Key details you need to know

 Download Adobe Illustrator for Android and iOS